barrasso/cisco-sparkbot-tutorial/README.md

 ##Use Case Examples

+Need inspiration?
+Check out some sample apps and bots built using Spark!

+Simply, `git clone` this repo, and navigate to the `Examples` directory.

+There you will find the code for the use cases listed below:

 #### 1. Virtual Assistant Bot

 You can create bots who act as virtual assistants to help users with tasks such as reminding them to take their medicine or scheduling and cancelling appointments.